SandboxEscaper/stalkers_suck/README.md

 I'm done.

 Had a few really bad days.
-Told HR is was resigning.
+Told HR I was resigning.
 Was just ready to give in to the darkness.
 I feel so completely alone sometimes.

 Sometimes, when I have a really bad time, I wish I still had a twitter account.